gatsbyjs/gatsby/docs/reference/release-notes/v2.29/index.md

 We were able to ship a bunch of performance improvements both to Gatsby itself and its plugins:

-- The PR [28375](https://github.com/gatsbyjs/gatsby/pull/28375) fixed an unguided search in `gatsby-source-contentful` that can significantly drop your time for an incremental build (and perhaps others).
+- The PR [#28375](https://github.com/gatsbyjs/gatsby/pull/28375) fixed an unguided search in `gatsby-source-contentful` that can significantly drop your time for an incremental build (and perhaps others).
 In this case (for a site with 80k elements) it dropped the time from 5 minutes to sub-second.
+- The PR [#28438](https://github.com/gatsbyjs/gatsby/pull/28438) prevents some redudant calculations resulting in 5% improvements for bigger sites
-- The PR [28525](https://github.com/gatsbyjs/gatsby/pull/28525) drops the `async` keyword from the `wrappingResolver` that wraps all resolvers passed on to GraphQL.
+- The PR [#28525](https://github.com/gatsbyjs/gatsby/pull/28525) drops the `async` keyword from the `wrappingResolver` that wraps all resolvers passed on to GraphQL.
 In practice this means a 5-10% overall improvement to the runtime of a site.

+## Slugify option for File System Route API

+The File System Route API uses [slugify](https://github.com/sindresorhus/slugify) to create slugs for the generated routes.
+You're now able to pass custom options to that instance, e.g. when you want to change the separator.
+The full details are listed in the [README](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-page-creator) of `gatsby-plugin-page-creator`.

+## gatsby-image codemod

+If you want to try out the new `gatsby-plugin-image` that we introduced in [v2.26](../v2.26/index.md#gatsby-plugin-image010-beta) you now can run it: #TODO

+## Notable bugfixes

+- Scroll restoration issue in the browser API was fixed in [#27384](https://github.com/gatsbyjs/gatsby/pull/27384) that affected e.g. page transitions
+- Do not fail in develop when eslint loader is removed in [#28494](https://github.com/gatsbyjs/gatsby/pull/28494)
+- Respect hash as source of truth for scroll position in [#28555](https://github.com/gatsbyjs/gatsby/pull/28555)

 ## Contributors